jake-derry/hack-duke-2020/README.md

 # HackDuke 2020 Propel Education: Connecting students with guidance counselors.

 ### Description
 **Project Name:** Propel Education.
-Ambitious high schoool students need all the support they can get.
+Ambitious high school students need all the support they can get.
 Our web application serves as a platform where students can enter their goals, and counselors can seamlessly track them.
-Failiing to plan is planning to fail—Propel Education empowers students and counselors to plan together. <br>
+Failing to plan is planning to fail—Propel Education empowers students and counselors to plan together. <br>
 **Team Members:** Enter team members<br>
 **Built With:** Django (backend) and React (frontend) <br>